PcloD/unity-interaction-design-framework/README.md

 **Version:** 0.0.1

+## Quick Introductory Video
+I encourage you to view this brief **[5-minute YouTube video](https://www.youtube.com/channel/UCkxtr--pUXOrsC4jbMNa3QA)**.
+In the video, I explain the project's objectives, the current rudimentary design, the implementation plans, and each component listed below.

 ## Introducing UnityEngine.Interaction for content creators and level designers!
 UnityEngine.Interaction offers a whole new suite of tools for designing systems of interaction that allow content creators and level designers to easily and quickly build complex challenges and puzzles for their games.
 The framework can be applied to any game genre and customized to cater to the unique design goals of any game.